Last Updated: September 9, 2021

-They seem more newsworthy than others, so they frequently hit the headlines.
+They seem more newsworthy than others, so they frequently hit the headlines in cryptocurrency news sites and not only.
 Good or bad press, they regularly get tons of media mileage.
 And the more popular they get, the more obscure others become.

 That’s why the bitcoin cryptocurrency copycats tend to have relatively high valuations.
 Many casual investors think that they’re as valuable as the original just because they have “Bitcoin” in their names.

 Crypto founders understand the power of branding to attain success